 From 1993 to 2003, the artist’s studio was situated at the Artists Housing Cooperative in East Baltimore.
 An ongoing fascination from childhood had kept his studio shelves filled with assorted found objects.
 Then a failed attempt in 2000 to enter AVAM's Kinetic Sculpture Race triggered a new interest in these idle objects, and so began his dynamic assemblage period.

 "The process, per the artist, "is an exploration into, and celebration of infinity.
 It begins with the harvesting objects imbued with subtle qualities and then allowing them to interact and combine with other finds."

 His prolific output in this medium was presented in 12 exhibitions over a four-year period in the Mid-Atlantic region.
 Most notable were his two solo shows: Primitive Post-Modern Artifacts in 2000 and Powerless Weapons, Useless Tools in 2002.
-As a member of the Maryland State Art Council Registry, he was selected into the 17th Annual Critic's Residency Program in 2003.
+In 2003, as a member of the Maryland State Art Council Registry, he was selected into the 17th Annual Critic's Residency Program.
 In 2004, he was juried into the Torpedo Factory Art Center in Alexandria, Virginia.
-Later he kept studio at the Jackson Art Center in Georgetown, Washington DC.
+For several years the artist kept studio at the Jackson Art Center in Georgetown, Washington DC.
+During that time his work was exhibited through Dumbarton Concerts and the Strathmore Music Center in Bethesda, MD.
 Currently his works are presented through Newman Gallery in Washington DC and MIKO ART in La Pas, Bolivia.